Review · Crypto Exchange

 Practical recommendation

-Most active Australian crypto users end up holding accounts at both a local AUSTRAC-registered exchange and Binance (or another global platform).
+Most active Australian crypto users end up holding accounts at both a local AUSTRAC-registered exchange and Binance.
 The local exchange handles AUD on-ramp and most buy-and-hold activity; Binance handles derivatives, altcoins not listed locally, and active trading where fee optimisation matters.
-This split is deliberately suboptimal from a pure convenience perspective but reflects the actual situation of Australian crypto markets post-2023.
-For new users who are not clear which profile they fit, start with a local AUSTRAC-registered exchange (Swyftx or CoinSpot), and add Binance later only when the specific use case becomes clear.
+For the full cross-exchange comparison, see the Best Crypto Exchanges Australia pillar.

 Pros and cons summary